taskinfurkan/openhack/readme.md

 The challenges
 Each challenge will lead you through a stage of the technical investigation as briefly laid out by your fictional CTO, these investigations become more technically challenging as you progress.

 We do not provide guides, or instructions to solve the challenges, just a few hints and documentation references that you may find useful.
-There are multiple ways to solve each challenge, and very likely some we haven’t thought of, so whilst we have automated validation of the most common solutions, we’re interested to see your own unique solutions to the problem, and you should absolutely work with your coaches and the OpenHack Team to validate your solution as correct.
+There are multiple ways to solve each challenge, and very likely some we havenâ€™t thought of, so whilst we have automated validation of the most common solutions, weâ€™re interested to see your own unique solutions to the problem, and you should absolutely work with your coaches and the OpenHack Team to validate your solution as correct.

 ?